There’s an old joke in SEO circles. It goes like this:

-Delivering great user experience means easy-to-use navigation that is intuitive.
+Delivering a great user experience means easy-to-use navigation that is intuitive.
 Your website should also be:

 Since mobile searches make up more than half of all searches, Google puts a premium on mobile-optimized sites.
 If your site is not set to automatically format for mobile, consider 80% of your traffic will bounce off.
 According to Google, mobile-friendly sites show up higher in search results.

 Keywords should be strategically used in content to signal relevance in a natural way.
 Primary keywords should be used in titles, URLs, and early in page elements.
-Related terms, synonyms, and secondary keywords should also be used frequently while avoid “keyword stuffing” or use phrases in unnatural ways.
+Related terms, synonyms, and secondary keywords should also be used frequently while avoiding “keyword stuffing” or using phrases in unnatural ways.

 Using so-called “longtail keywords” can also pay dividends when it comes to ranking on search.
 These are search phrases with longer word counts that can be relevant to searcher intent.
 A keyword might be “bicycle.”
 A longtail keyword might be “red bicycle with leather seats.”
 If you’re selling red bikes with leather seats, this result is more relevant to searchers and search engines will reward you for it.
 If people need your specific product or service, they’re more likely to find it.
 There’s also a lot less competition for these longtail keywords.

 Search engines will crawl the internet looking for specific information.
 Even in 2020, many web developers haven’t mastered this art of the right tech format for web crawlers.
 It can make a big difference.
 This includes technical items such as: